Miller Group (construction company): History

 After Jupp's death the company assets were acquired by Don Miller, whom worked for Jupp, to become Miller Paving Limited in 1946. and then acquired by Leo McArthur in 1953.
 On February 28, 2018, Colas Canada completed the acquisition of 100% of the shares of the Miller McAsphalt Group.
+The transaction did not include former Miller McAsphalt companies engaged in non-construction operations, including Miller Waste Systems, Miller Transit, and Stirling Fuels, which continue to operate independently.